 - What’s your hardware?
 The biggest benefit of being able to run CS2 is for users with older computers.
 CS2 is now 8 years old.
 On the Windows side it isn’t optimized for Windows 7 or 8.
 But the real problem is on the Mac side.
 CS2 was written for the processor that powered Macs in 2005: The PowerPC.
-But soon after, Apple migrated all Mac hardware to Intel processors, and in recent years has been dropping support for PowerPC software.
-All new Macs only run OS X 10.8 Mountain Lion, which cannot run PowerPC software, so it won’t run CS2.
+But soon after, Apple migrated all Mac hardware to Intel processors, and Apple has now dropped support for PowerPC software.
+All new Macs only run OS X 10.8 Mountain Lion or later, which cannot run PowerPC software, so they will not run or install CS2 at all.
 The last version of OS X that will run CS2 is OS X 10.6 Snow Leopard.
 So if you’ve got an up-to-date Mac you can’t use CS2; compatibility with Intel Macs started with CS3.
 On the other hand, those hanging on to CS2 on their G5 towers will be happy about this.

 - What’s your workflow?
 Having access to CS2 may be useful if your main workflows are centered around older media, such as traditional prepress, pre-HTML5, and standard-definition video.
 But if your work depends on keeping up with today’s emerging media such as HD and DSLR video, output to online streaming video, the latest camera raw formats, and content for mobile devices such as eBooks and responsive web sites, your business would benefit more from having CS5 or CS6.